sunfounder/kepler-kit/docs/source/component/component_i2clcd1602.rst

 |back_lcd1602|

-* **Shorting Cap**: Backlight can be enabled by this cap，unplugg this cap to disable the backlight.
+* **Shorting Cap**: Backlight can be enabled by this cap, unplugg this cap to disable the backlight.
 * **Potentiometer**: It is used to adjust the contrast (the clarity of the displayed text), which is increased in the clockwise direction and decreased in the counterclockwise direction.